Direct mail is one of the most useful marketing tools that you – as an investor – can use to find awesome deals.

 Real estate direct mail marketing is great because you can easily find targeted lists online (we’ll talk about that in a second) and you can scale this marketing method as much as your budget allows very easily.

-Before I dive into real estate direct mail marketing specifics, let’s quickly recap some of the other deal-getting investor strategies I’ve covered in this series – (check out Part 1 here to get an idea of the overall goal of these informative blog posts).
+Before I dive into real estate direct mail marketing specifics, let’s quickly recap some of the other deal-getting investor strategies I’ve covered in this series – (check out our post on developing a Wholesale Real Estate Marketing Plan).
 Last time, I touched on how to find For Sale By Owner properties and inherited leads, and also how to create effective bandit signs.

-If you haven’t read the first 4 parts of this Free Deal Sourcing Course, then start here
+If you haven’t read the first 4 parts of this Free Deal Sourcing Course, then start by reading our articles about off-market real estate deals.

 Ok let’s keep going.